Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Pretraining and Consistency (PAC)

 \section{Pretraining and Consistency (PAC)}

-Before describing our approach, we introduce notation to describe the problem and our model's components.
+Before describing our approach, we introduce some notation for ease of precise exposition.
 Available to the model are two sets of labelled images : $\D_s = \{(\x_i^s, y_i^s)\}_{i=1}^{n_s}$, the labelled source images and $\D_t = \{(\x_i^t, y_i^t)\}_{i=1}^{n_t}$, the few labelled target images, and additionally the set of unlabelled target images $\D_u = \{x_i^u\}_{i=1}^{n_u}$.
 The goal is to predict labels for these images in $\D_u$.
 The final classification model consists of two components : the feature extractor $F$ and the classifier $C$. $F$ generates features $F(\x)$ for an input image $\x$ which the classifier operates on to produce output class scores $C(F(\x)) \in \R^{K}$, where $K$ is the number of categories that the images in the dataset could belong to.
 In our experiments, $F$ is a convolutional network and produces features with unit $\ell_2$-norm, \ie $\norm{F(x)}_2 = 1$ (following \cite{saito2019semi}). $C$ consists of one or two fully connected layers.

 An overview of PAC is shown in Fig \ref{fig:model}.
 Our final model is trained in two stages: